Your product page is the revenue driver on your online store.

 Chapter 3: Maximize Sales with Powerful Visuals

-Images are one of the most important parts of your product page.
+High quality images are one of the most important parts of your product page design.

-Obviously, your product images have a huge impact on how well your product page performs.
+Obviously, your product images have a huge impact on how well your product page design performs.

-But video, social media images, and crowdsourced content as social proof affect how much you sell.
+But product demo videos, social media images, and crowdsourced content as social proof affect how much you sell.

 In this chapter, you’ll learn how to create visuals that deliver the maximum impact.